PeteMichaud/petegames.com/_posts/2013-09-10-games-on-the-brain.md

 ---
 layout: post
 title: Games on the Brain
-subtitle: Can we categorize games according to brain regions?
+subtitle: "Can we categorize games according to brain regions?"
 hero_image: "games-on-the-brain.jpg"
 categories:
 - Blog